-Based on RePast, we have developed SimwebAB, an application where we have modelled an online news market, where provider agents represent news providers, and customers represent companies who buy on-line news products.
-However, the application is totally flexible and could also be used to model other markets.
+Based on RePast, we have developed SimwebAB [13], an application where we have modelled an online news market, where provider agents represent news providers, and customers represent companies who buy on-line news products.
+However, the application is totally flexible and could also be used to model other markets (in fact, it has been already done in [14] for the on-line music distribution market).
 In the end, it is the user who decides what attributes the products have and who the providers and customers are.

 This paper presents an ongoing work.
 We are currently working in two dimensions: the model and the software tool.
 On the one hand, we are adding budget considerations and strategy rules to agents in the model.

 And, on the other hand, we are improving the software tool (which by now is a prototype) to become a real product.
 Long term plans include adding learning capabilities to agents.